Altronix/linq-network/docs/source/api/api_c/api_c_atx_net_device_count.rst

 ========== ===========
 Parameter  Description
 ========== ===========
-atx_net_s* Main context of the LinQ Network Library passed to all atx_net routines.
+linq_network_s* Main context of the LinQ Network Library passed to all linq_network routines.
 ========== ===========

 Examples